top of page

 Realign: Pass a Constitutional Amendment to realign the balance of power in the U.S. Senate.

-Key Benchmark: Passage of a Constitutional Amendment and Ratification.
+Key Benchmark: Passage of a Constitutional Amendment and it's Ratification.

 bottom of page